What is GST

 1) Multiple tax slabs mean lesser gains and disputes over classification

 2) Multiple registrations in different states

-4) Apprehension over existing stocks
+4) Apprehension of existing stocks

-5) Fears of anti-profiteering unleashing inspector Raj
+5) Fears of anti-profiteering unleashing Inspector Raj

 What it means for businesses